Oyelowo/surreal-orm/orm/docs/en/src/data_models/casting.md

 Surreal Orm presents a powerful and user-friendly approach to casting, adhering closely to SurrealDB standards.
-Whether you're an experienced Rust developer or just starting, surreal-orm provides the tools for precise and effortless data manipulation.
+Whether you're an experienced Rust developer or just starting, surreal_orm provides the tools for precise and effortless data manipulation.